flame-engine/flame/doc/tutorials/klondike/step2.md

 ## Layout

 So, how do we create a layout?
+Different games may use different approaches, but for this card game we want to create the layout that fits nicely within the available screen.
+In order to do this, we will override the `onGameResize()` method in the `KlondikeGame` class.

 ```{flutter-app}